darthrick0/SubtitleChecker/README.txt

 This program searches all folders in current directory and subdirectories for .wav files and attempts to translate them with the google developers API.
 Details in developer API can be found in the speechrecognition module

 Example audio files are included in the zip file.
+About half the files are ripped from movies and have poor quality audio, the other are clear dialogue samples.

 See Comments.docx for more details on the following comments (regarding performance with test audio) Weird issues (at 95% cuttoff):